 You can follow me on Twitter or Facebook, where I post new data visualizations every day.
 (Disclaimer: The data visualizations aren’t always created by me.)
 I’m also a community leader for the popular data visualization subreddit /r/DataIsBeautiful, which now serves over 2 million unique readers every month.

-When I’m not glued to the computer working on my research, I enjoy hiking, weight lifting, playing PC games, karaoke, and taste testing the fine products of Michigan’s many microbreweries (the latter two often together).
-I regularly travel around the U.S. to teach researchers scientific computing skills at Software Carpentry workshops.
+When I’m not glued to the computer working on research, I enjoy traveling, geocaching, weight lifting, playing PC and board games, karaoke, and taste testing the fine products of Portland’s breweries.
+(The latter two often together.)
 I’m always looking for something new to do or try, so if you need a partner for your latest adventure, send me an email.

 Last but not least, I’m a proud dog owner and enthusiast.
 Pictured below is my basenji / jack russell mix, Zack.
 He is a little ball of energy and happiness that never ceases to make me smile.

 Prior to my current role, I spent three years working with Prof. Jason H. Moore at the University of Pennsylvania Institute for Biomedical Informatics, where I developed state-of-the-art, open source AI and machine learning tools with a focus on biomedical applications.
 One of my most successful projects with Prof. Moore was the invention and development of the Automated Machine Learning tool TPOT, which remains one of the most widely-used open source Automated Machine Learning tools in the world to this day.